rust-cli/book/src/tutorial/output.md

 ```

 Assuming you have this file as `src/bin/output-log.rs`,

-In Linux and macOS, you can run it like this:
+on Linux and macOS, you can run it like this:
 ```console
 $ env RUST_LOG=output_log=info cargo run --bin output-log
     Finished dev [unoptimized + debuginfo] target(s) in 0.17s